Where and How to Recycle or Dispose of Christmas Trees in Oklahoma after Christmas

 Schedule Tree Collection

-be provided during the week starting Monday, January 4 and
+will be provided during the week starting the 2nd Monday in January and ending Friday in mid-January.

 You Miss the Special Collection: